JasperBoom/genomescan/README.md

 # GenomeScan Internship Repository
-A repository that contains all scripts and other documents used on the genomescan hpc for back-up purposes.
-This includes testing different tools, the snakemake tutorial and actually analysis scripts.
+A repository that contains all scripts and other documents used during my genomescan internship.
+This includes testing different tools, the snakemake tutorial and analysis scripts.

 ## Author(s)
 * [Jasper Boom](https://github.com/JasperBoom)